egberts/egberts.github.io-src/content/articles/machine-learning-checklist.md

 Machine learning systems differ from traditional software-based systems in that the behavior of ML systems is not specified directly in code but is learned from data.
-Therefore, while traditional software can rely on unit tests and integration tests of the code, here we attempt to add a sufficient set of tests of the data.
+Therefore, while traditional software can rely on unit tests and integration tests of the code, here an attempt is to add a sufficient set of tests of the data.

 ### Test that the distributions of each feature match your expectations.